mdfaiazalam/Sales-Analysis-using-Python/README.md

 * Top Products Analysis: Identification of the top 5 performing products.

---Discount Impact: Histogram illustrating the distribution of discounts.
+* Discount Impact: Histogram illustrating the distribution of discounts.

---Interactive Dashboard: Built with Streamlit to provide a dynamic and user-friendly interface.
+* Interactive Dashboard: Built with Streamlit to provide a dynamic and user-friendly interface.

 # Tools and Technologies